thrishapraveen/cse15l-lab-reports/lab4.md

 `2` to change it to say index2
 `<shift> wq! <enter>` which saved the changes and quit vim

-Summary of commands and effect of keypresses: Using just my keyboard and no mouse, I could edit the file using vim to allow the `ListExamples` java file to pass all the tests written in `ListExamplestests.java`.
+__Summary of commands and effect of keypresses__: Using just my keyboard and no mouse, I could edit the file using vim to allow the `ListExamples` java file to pass all the tests written in `ListExamplestests.java`.
 I was then able to save my edits and quit out of vim to go back to the terminal.

 Step 8:
 ---------

-Screenshot:
+__Screenshot__:
 ![Image](lab4_step8.png)

-Keys pressed to get to this step: `bash test.sh <enter>`
+__Keys pressed to get to this step__: `bash test.sh <enter>`

-Summary of command and effect of keypresses: I ran the tests again by running the bash script (`test.sh`) with the `bash` command, and the output in the terminal shows that now both tests passed after the edit was made through vim.
+__Summary of command and effect of keypresses__: I ran the tests again by running the bash script (`test.sh`) with the `bash` command, and the output in the terminal shows that now both tests passed after the edit was made through vim.

 Step 9:
 ---------

-Screenshot:
+__Screenshot__:
 ![Image](lab4_step9.png)

-Keys pressed to get to this step + summary/effect: `git all <enter>` added the changes made to the file to the repository.
+__Keys pressed to get to this step + summary/effect__: `git all <enter>` added the changes made to the file to the repository.
 I used `git status <enter>` to check what changes needed to be committed. `git commit -m "Edited ListExamples.java" <enter>` committed (or saved) the changes made with a comment specifying what happened. `git push <enter>` shares the changes to the remote repository made so that other developers can see what was changed.